-- To prepare an annual report for submission to the Board on the work of the Audit and Risk Committee. - To advise the Board on risk management through the review of the risk register and other activities. - To review the effectiveness of financial and other internal control systems, including oversight of the institution's policy on fraud and irregularity. - To monitor the effectiveness of internal and external audit, and co-ordinate the activity of the internal and external auditors. - To make recommendations to the Board on the appointment of the External Auditor and, if necessary, on their dismissal. - To approve the External Auditor's report on the nature and scope of the audit and to receive and consider the External Auditor's management letter in connection with the audit of the Financial Statements and the management response. - To advise on the appointment of the Internal Auditor and, if necessary, on their dismissal. - To approve the internal audit programme with reference to the risk register, and to review the work of the Internal Auditor and receive an annual report prepared by the Internal Auditor.
+- To prepare an annual report for submission to the Board on the work of the Audit and Risk Committee, including an opinion on the effectiveness of internal control, the pursuit of value for money, and assurances over the processes for risk management and data quality. - To advise the Board on risk management through the review of the risk register and other activities. - To review the effectiveness of financial and other internal control systems, including oversight of the institution's policy on fraud and irregularity. - To monitor the effectiveness of internal and external audit, and co-ordinate the activity of the internal and external auditors. - To make recommendations to the Board on the appointment of the External Auditor and, if necessary, on their dismissal. - To approve the External Auditor's report on the nature and scope of the audit and to receive and consider the External Auditor's management letter in connection with the audit of the Financial Statements and the management response. - To advise on the appointment of the Internal Auditor and, if necessary, on their dismissal.